If we can see it, we can see you.

 Skin growths

-Is it just a benign bump or a malignant mole?
-From common to rare we can diagnose and treat skin growths of any type.
-Treatment options may include destruction (laser, liquid nitrogen, chemical peels), excision (surgical removal) or observation with photography.
+Not sure if your skin growth is just a benign bump or a malignant mole?
+From common to rare, we can diagnose and treat skin growths of any type.
+Treatment options may include destruction (laser, liquid nitrogen, chemical peels), excision (surgical removal), or observation with photography.

 Overview